 e.
 Published or unpublished genealogies and family histories and family group sheets are generally not acceptable as proof.
 Instead, submit the documents (or abstracts) that were used as proof for them.

-BHGS will return any Pioneer/Century Family Certificate applications to the applicant for corrections or additional information when needed.
-This tip sheet is intended to help identify the most common reasons an application will be returned.
+BHGS will return any Pioneer and Century Family Certificate applications to the applicant for corrections or additional information when needed.
+This tip sheet LISTS the most common reasons an application will be returned.

 Here are some tips that we hope will make the instructions clear and the submission of an application easier:

 1. Print legibly or type the application form completely.
-Be sure to complete both pages/sides.
+Be sure to complete all pages/sides.

 Immediately after the Pedigree Chart attach your evidence to show when and

 7. When you have provided the evidence for date and place of settlement and evidence for each link in the chain of descent stop there.
 Do not submit extraneous materials that only confuse the issue.
-Do not submit Family Group Sheets, they do not prove anything.
 Do not submit books, pamphlets, or genealogies compiled by you, a relative or a professional genealogist, regardless of how well documented they may be.
-We want to see the evidence, not the pudding.
+We want to see the evidence.

 When you have direct evidence, most of what you submit will consist of only one

 document for each fact or link to be proved.
-When the evidence is indirect of
+When the evidence is indirect or

 inferred you must provide corroboration.
 For example, our instructions tell you